Muirkirk Enterprise Group

 - The refurbishment of buildings

-including accommodation for the Scottish Coal headquarters, a beautician, a new fish and chip shop and a bakers shop.
+which has included accommodation for Scottish Coal, a beautician, a new fish and chip shop and a bakers shop.
 Muirkirk Enterprise Group also provide accommodation for a weekly Citizens Advice Bureau, a Job Action Team which has been highly successful in helping people access work and training courses for PSV and HGV licences, and support for travelling to work outwith the village.

 - Support for a diverse range of groups and activities within